-- A. "Insurance" means any of the lines of authority authorized by state law. - B. "Insurance commissioner" or "commissioner" means the official in any state that is responsible for regulation of the business of insurance. - C. "Insurer" means a business entity, who is in the process of obtaining or has obtained a certificate of authority to enter into arrangements of contracts of insurance or reinsurance and who agrees to: - (1) Pay or indemnify another as to loss from certain contingencies called "risks," including through reinsurance; - (2) Pay or grant a specified amount or determinable benefit to another in connection with ascertainable risk contingencies; - (3) Pay an annuity to another; or - (4) Act as surety. - D. "Material or substantive change" (NAIC) means any change, modification or alteration of the operations, standards, methods, staffing or outsourcing utilized by the insurer to detect, investigate and report suspected insurance fraud. - E. "National Association of Insurance Commissioners" (NAIC) means the organization of insurance regulators from the fifty (50) states, the District of Columbia and the four (4) U.S. territories. - F. "Report in a timely manner" means in accordance with all applicable laws and rules of the state.
+- A. "Insurance" means any of the lines of authority authorized by state law. - B. "Insurance commissioner" or "commissioner" means the insurance commissioner of this state. - C. "Insurer" means a company required to be licensed under the laws of this state to provide insurance products.

+- D. "Material or substantive change" means any change, modification or alteration of the operations, standards, methods, staffing, or outsourcing utilized by the insurer to detect, investigate and report suspected insurance fraud. - E. "National Association of Insurance Commissioners" (NAIC) means the organization of state insurance regulators from the fifty (50) states, the District of Columbia and all participating U.S. territories. - F. "Report in a timely manner" means in accordance with all applicable laws and rules of the state.

-Drafting Note: States are able to insert a reference to a state law / rule if they feel it is necessary.
+Drafting Note: States should insert a reference to a state law/rule if they feel it is necessary.